Watership Down: Epilogue

-As time goes on, the three warrens on the downs prosper under Hazel, Campion, and Groundsel (their respective chiefs).
-Woundwort never returns, and becomes a heroic legend to some rabbits, and a sort of bogeyman to frighten children, to others.
-Kehaar rejoins his flock, but continues to visit the rabbits every winter.
-However, he refuses to search for Woundwort, showing even he still fears him.
+As time goes on, the three warrens on the downs prosper under Hazel, Campion and Groundsel (their respective chiefs).
+General Woundwort is never seen or heard from again; he becomes a legend among the rabbits, and a sort of bogeyman to frighten rabbit kits.
+Kehaar rejoins his colony, but continues to visit the rabbits every winter.
+He refuses to search for Woundwort, showing that even he still fears him.

-Many years later, on a cold March morning, an elderly Hazel is visited by El-ahrairah, the spiritual prince of all rabbits and the hero of the traditional rabbit stories told over the course of the book.
-El-ahrairah invites Hazel to join his own Owsla, reassuring Hazel of Watership's future success and prosperity.
-Leaving his friends and no-longer-needed physical body behind, Hazel departs Watership Down with the Rabbit Prince.
+Years later, on a cold March morning, an elderly Hazel is visited by El-ahrairah, the legendary rabbit folk hero and spiritual Prince of the Rabbits.
+He invites Hazel to join his Owsla, reassuring Hazel of Watership's future success and prosperity.
+Leaving his friends and his physical body behind, Hazel departs Watership Down with El-ahrairah.